 It’s essentially one of the oldest known natural stimulants and it wasn’t until the mid-19th century that a German chemist, Albert Nieman, isolated cocaine from those coca leaves.

 Famed neurologist and founder of psychoanalysis, Sigmund Freud, thought cocaine to be a miracle drug and published a paper on it called “Über Coca”.
 What he was less aware of at the time were the addictive properties of the drug and thus ended up with addiction.

 In that same era, in 1886, a drink invented by John Pemberton was just hitting the soda fountains and eventually the stores.
-A cocaine infused beverage known as Coca-Cola with the cocaine itself being removed in 1903.
+A cocaine-infused beverage known as Coca-Cola with the cocaine itself was removed in 1903.

 The 1914 Harrison Narcotics Tax Act heavily regulated cocaine and opiate products and things remained relatively quiet until the explosion of cocaine/crack cocaine in the ’70s and ’80s.
 From that high watermark, usage has declined quite a bit.

 Cocaine Use Statistics in America